Harvey Kushner: Long Island University

 In 1974, he joined Long Island University, where he held various administrative positions ranging from the Coordinator of Graduate Studies for the College of Liberal Arts and Sciences to the Director of the Homeland Security and Terrorism Institute.

-As professor and chair of the Department of Criminal Justice and longtime director of the Homeland Security and Terrorism Institute, Kushner has always been an innovator in curricula development for his students.
-Decades ago, before other institutions of higher learning thought it important, he brought in two agents of what may be the most hated form of law enforcement, the Internal Revenue Service, to teach a course on financial investigations.
-As the New York Times wrote, "It's a course designed to teach snoops-in-training to shine the cold light of the law on the murkiest corners of Form 1040 or the most subtly laundered ill-gotten gains."
+As professor and chair of the Department of Criminal Justice and director of the Homeland Security and Terrorism Institute, Kushner has been noted for his attention to innovative curriculum development.
+After hiring two Internal Revenue Service agents to teach a course on financial investigations, the New York Times reported, "It's a course designed to teach snoops-in-training to shine the cold light of the law on the murkiest corners of Form 1040 or the most subtly laundered ill-gotten gains."

-In more recent times, Kushner has emphasized the importance of cyber technologies and their impact on society and criminality.
-He has called for more cooperation between the public and private sectors.
-He has been a strong advocate for this within the media.
-Kushner believes through money and education we can address the issues brought about by the cyber age.
+Kushner has emphasized the importance of cyber technologies and their impact on society and criminality.
+He has advocated for more cooperation between the public and private sectors.
+Kushner believes money and education can address the issues brought about by the cyber age.

-In addition to his innovative course development and his desire to meet technological progress head on, Kushner has always organized numerous symposia on national security and criminal justice topics to both educate and train the academic and professional communities alike.
-His students have gone on to head, for example, the New York State's Office of Public Safety after the September 11 attacks and one of the largest county police agencies in the United States, i.e., the Nassau County Police Department.
+Kushner has organized numerous symposia on national security and criminal justice topics to both educate and train the academic and professional communities alike.
+Alumni have gone on to head the New York State Office of Public Safety and the Nassau County Police Department.